nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ## Short exercise 01

+Got to your home directory: `cd`
-Do each of the following using a single `ls` command without navigating to a different directory.
+Do each of the following using a single ls command without navigating to a different directory;

-List all of the files in `/bin` that start with the letter `c` List all of the files in `/bin` that contain the letter `a` List all of the files in `/bin` that end in `o`
+List all of the files in shell material folder that start with the number 4;
+List all of the files in shell material folder that contain the number 01 (together and in this order);
+List all of the files in  in shell material folder that end with the number 0;
-BONUS: List all of the files in `/bin` that contain the letter `a` or the letter `t`
+BONUS: List all of the files in  in shell material folder that contain the number 2 or the number 3.

 ## Manipulating the file system